JJVH19/IMDB-Movie-Database/README.md

 ## 1. Setup:

-* To use this tool, run the server.js provided and click the localhost link it provides
+* To use this tool, run the server.js provided and click the localhost link it provides.
+This assumes you have node.js installed on your device.

 ## 2. Adding nodes/movies to the graph: